Harry-Muzart/hm_project-1/README.md

-# machine-learning-project-1
+# hm-project-1
-Some basic work in machine learning which I want to develop further (I will upload code files ASAP)
+Some basic work which I want to develop further (I will upload code files ASAP)